You are here

 The renal clearance of amantadine is significantly lower in adult patients with moderate or severe renal impairment, compared to healthy adults.
 Since the renal pathway is a major elimination pathway, impairment in renal function can result in significant accumulation in the plasma, warranting dose adjustment.
 The impact of renal impairment on dose adjustment was not investigated in a dedicated study.

 Based on PK simulations, the range of the total exposures (AUC0-tau) in subjects with normal renal function (creatinine clearance >90 mL/min/1.73 m2) or mild renal impairment (creatinine clearance between 60 and 89 mL/min/1.73 m2) were comparable for the same dosing regimen.
 However, patients with moderate renal impairment (creatinine clearance between 30 and 59 mL/min/1.73 m2) had higher exposures relative to patients with normal renal function or mild renal impairment.
 Severe renal impairment (creatinine clearance between 15 and 29 mL/min/1.73 m2) resulted in even higher total exposures.
-Dosage adjustment is recommended in patients with moderate renal impairment [see Use In Specific Populations and DOSAGE AND ADMINISTRATION].
-GOCOVRI is contraindicated in patients with severe renal impairment (creatinine clearance less than 15 mL/min/1.73 m2).
+Dosage adjustment is recommended in patients with moderate and severe renal impairment [see Use in Special Populations (8.6) and Dosage and Administration (2.3)].
+GOCOVRI is contraindicated in patients with end stage renal disease (creatinine clearance less than 15 mL/min/1.73 m2).

 Amantadine is inefficiently removed by hemodialysis.